 - 1. Demonstrate essential content knowledge of the key concepts and generalizations in history, geography, civics, and economics, appropriate for teaching elementary K-6 social studies. - 2.
 Demonstrate knowledge of lesson planning, implementing and assessment of student learning outcomes in social studies. - 3.
 Use the various tools (i.e., maps, graphs, primary sources, etc.) and technologies for organizing, analyzing, and interpreting social studies information. - 4.
-Develop assessment appropriate for grade level students and those with special needs.
-5.
+Develop assessment appropriate for grade level students and those with special needs. - 5.
+Utilize technology and other strategies effectively to teach students in a classroom setting.